Strata Insurance: What is it?

 Lannock's Insurance Premium Funding is Unique.

 In the past Insurance Premium Funding has usually been best suited for small and medium sized companies.
-However, the requirements of companies are different to those of strata corporations and most Insurance Premium Funding lending is not appropriate for strata.
+However, the requirements of companies are different to those of Strata Corporations and most Insurance Premium Funding lending is not appropriate for strata.

 1. We will NEVER cancel your insurance if you miss a payment